I caved and bought two frames. They’re really crappy, but they get the job done. I just need one more for The World’s End one sheet.

 Shaun of the Dead featured red strawberry cornetto and Hot Fuzz featured a blue classic flavour.
 The End of The World… (tentative title) is going to be the third film in the trilogy, and is set to feature green mint chocolate chip (delicious!).

 The End Of The World… has been talked about and teased since the release of Hot Fuzz, basically.
-The title has been around, and no one (not Edgar, Simon, or Nick Frost) have confirmed it, and actually found it to be ridiculous at first.
+The title has been around, and neither Edgar, Simon, or Nick have confirmed it, and actually found it to be ridiculous at first.
 They had no idea what the story was going to be like, so having a title already was preposterous.
 But here we are, about 5 years after the release of Hot Fuzz, and we have this picture.
 Does this mean they’re going with the title?
 Are they going to change it?
 Or are they simply just fucking with us?

 Either way, this picture got me waaaay excited.